Privacy Policy

 When you create a Whisper Security account, contact us, or use our services, we collect:

-- Account information from your sign-up provider (Clerk): your email address, first name, last name, and, where you authenticate via a third-party identity provider (e.g., Google, GitHub), the identifier returned by that provider.
+- Account information from your sign-up provider (Clerk): your email address, first name, last name, and, where you authenticate via a third-party identity provider (for example Google or GitHub), the identifier returned by that provider.

 - Billing information collected by Stripe when you subscribe to a paid plan: your name, email, and payment method.
 Card details are submitted directly to Stripe and are not collected or stored by us.